xplosionmind/old.tommi.space/_notes/public/Quit Social Media Notes.md

 ## Notes from *Ten Arguments for your deleting Social Media accounts*

-[Here are](https://tommi.space/lanier-social-media-notes) the notes from the great book by [Jaron Lanier](http://www.jaronlanier.com/), [Ten Arguments for Your Deleting Social Media Accounts - Right Now](http://www.jaronlanier.com/tenarguments.html), which I discovered almost at the end of my journey of writing the [*Quit Social Media Manifesto*](/manifesto), but it explains in a better and more detailed way what I’ve been thinking about for months now.
+[Here are](https://tommi.space/lanier-social-media-notes) the notes from the great book by [Jaron Lanier](http://www.jaronlanier.com/), [Ten Arguments for Your Deleting Social Media Accounts - Right Now](http://www.jaronlanier.com/tenarguments.html), which I discovered almost at the end of my journey of writing the main [*quitsocialmedia.club*](https://quitsocialmedia.club/why) arguments, but it explains in a better and more detailed way what I have been thinking about for months now.

 <br>
 <br>